speeding-up-science-workshops/speeding-up-sci-correlation/README.md

 |     3 | TOBG-MED-1076_1151 |    2.85944   |    15.5723    |
 |     4 | TOBG-MED-1076_1195 |    8.81305   |    12.3797    |

 #### 2. An annotation table.
 If a gene has "nan" value for KO ID, this means that this gene does not have any match within the KEGG database.
+These "nan" values will be removed.

 |    | Gene               | KO_ID   |
 |---:|:-------------------|:--------|